Andyreww/Genshin-Impact-Assistant/README.md

 Genshin Impact: Assistant is a project that will utilize OpenAI and EnkaNetworks API in order to give users based recommendations for their in-game characters tailored for them.

 ## What Im currently working on
-- determining with AI Model to use
+- Utilizing Google Gemini AI to give us information

-**NOTE**: I haven't used AI before so this process might take some time as learning from the documentation takes some time
+**UPDATE**: Switching direction from OpenAI API -> Gemini API since OpenAI isnt free to use

 ## To-Do:
 - Clean Code/Fix Bugs